Monnorcurphy/thefisher/timeline.md

 **Day 2**: Dedicate this day to learning the `Easel.js` API.
 Goals:

-- Render the ocean, island, fish, rod, and fisher
+- Render the ocean, fish, and fisher

 **Day 3**: Create the fish logic backend.
 Handle the different fish/lure types along with their rule following logic.
 Incorporate the backend logic into frontend rendering.
 Goals:

-- Fish are attracted to lures, fisher can reel fish in, fish of larger sizes eat smaller lures.
+- Fisher can throw hooks, hooks hit fish, when a hook hits a fish they both vanish.

 **Day 4**: Install the controls for the user to interact with the game.
 Style the frontend, making it polished and professional.
 Goals: